Toyota 2UZ-FE 4.7 V8: Specs, Reliability & High Mileage Guide - Battle Born

 Toyota 2UZ-FE 4.7 V8: Specs, Reliability & High Mileage Guide

-Rob Krause Owner & Lead Printer, Battle Born Clothing & Print · Yerington, Nevada · Updated March 2026
+Rob Krause, Owner & Lead Printer, Battle Born Clothing & Print · Yerington, Nevada · Updated April 2026

-Toyota 2UZ-FE 4.7L V8: Full Specs, Reliability Data & Million-Mile Guide
+Toyota 2UZ-FE 4.7L V8: Full Specs, Reliability Data and Million-Mile Guide

 In the world of automotive engineering, few engines have earned the kind of cult following that the Toyota 2UZ-FE V8 has.
 Known for powering some of Toyota's most rugged and dependable vehicles, this 4.7-liter powerhouse embodies the brand's commitment to durability, performance, and longevity.